 For Farmers, Growers, and Producers: Selling to the Hub

-The Oberlin Food Hub helps small and medium-sized farmers and food entrepreneurs access larger markets by aggregating local food at our warehouse in Oberlin, Ohio.
+The Oberlin Food Hub helps small and medium-sized farmers and food entrepreneurs access larger markets by aggregating local food at our warehouse in Cleveland, Ohio.
 We purchase directly from you (the farmer or producer), and offer wholesale buyers a wide array of local food through one access point.

 Why sell to the Oberlin Food Hub?
 We create a marketplace where wholesale customers get access to your products (and you get access to their business).
-As a small producer or farmer, it might not be practical or even feasible for you to service dozens of wholesale accounts all over Northeastern Ohio — that’s where we come in!
+As a small producer or farmer, it might not be practical or even feasible for you to service dozens of wholesale accounts all over Ohio — that’s where we come in!

 Selling to the Hub allows you to sell more product without spending more time on the phone with customers or out on delivery — meaning you can grow your business AND spend more of your time creating great food!